If you’re a solopreneur then I’m sure you, like me, know how important it is to be as productive with your time as possible.

 There are loads of great tools out there you can use to automate some of your tasks.

 Some simple ones include setting up automated email replies or using the free Voice Typing feature to create lists or even write articles in Google Sheets.

 There are also loads of other cool software programs that can help you with more advanced tasks.

-For example, Todoist is a great software app you can use to organise all our tasks.
-You can also sync it with any smartphone to organise and schedule your emails for you.
+For example, Todoist is a great software app you can use to organize all your tasks.
+You can also sync it with any smartphone to organize and schedule your emails for you.